vegaprotocol/documentation/docs/concepts/liquidity/rewards-penalties.md

 :::

 ## Rewarding liquidity providers
 Liquidity providers earn from the fees paid by takers on the market.
-How much providers are paid is calculated automatically and distributed according to the how the liquidity was provided (through limit orders or a liquidity commitment), based on a provider's relative commitment and how early in the market’s lifecycle they committed.
+How much providers are paid is calculated automatically and distributed based on how the liquidity was provided (through limit orders or a liquidity commitment), based on a provider's relative commitment and how early in the market’s lifecycle they committed.
 Once a provider meets their obligation, whether through a combination of limit orders and their liquidity commitment or solely through a commitment, they are eligible to receive their portion of the liquidity fee.

 Note: During an auction uncrossing, orders derived from a liquidity providers' commitments will not need to provide liquidity or enable trades.
 However, providers must maintain their liquidity commitment, and their liquidity orders are placed back on the order book when normal trading resumes.